-In an attempt to minimize barriers to entry into the baccalaureate level of education for registered nurses, and with the intent to encourage educational mobility for the diploma or associate degree nurse, the King School of Nursing offers an opportunity to validate demonstrated competence beyond that which has been verified through previous academic achievement.
+In an attempt to minimize barriers to entry into the baccalaureate level of education for registered nurses, and with the intent to encourage educational mobility for the diploma or associate degree nurse, the King School of Nursing offers an opportunity for Registered Nurses to obtain elective credit through proficiency validation by Licensure.

 Awarding academic credit is accomplished through successful completion of a validation process which should be completed prior to the final semester of the program.
-To be eligible for the advanced placement credit, the student's file must show evidence of:
+To be eligible for the advanced placement credit, the student must successfully complete a minimum of 12 semester hours at King University, hold an Associate's degree or diploma in nursing, hold an unrestricted RN license and submit advanced placement paperwork to the School of Nursing.
+A maximum of 30 semester hours of elective credit may be awarded by advanced placement credit.
+Refer the King Catalog for the entire Prior Learning Assessment - Advanced Placement credit policy.